sandeepdas131999/AWS-Config-Rules/README.md

     return None

-# This is the main function of the evaluation.
+#Main function of evaluation.
 def evaluate_compliance(configuration_item, rule_parameters):
-# Returns as NOT_APPLICABLE if it is not the target resource type.
+    # If it is not the target resource type, it will be returned as NOT_APPLICABLE.
     if configuration_item["resourceType"] not in APPLICABLE_RESOURCES:
         return {
             "compliance_type": "NOT_APPLICABLE",